Src65/ADP-analysis/README.md

 1. Import pandas and numpy.
 1. Define path, sig_amp as .a file, VE_file as .ve file, VN_file as .ve file.
 1. Run all cells
+1. output CSV file is named same as the sig_amplitude filename with "done" at end.